Bursitis: Effective treatments & therapy

 Bursitis is a relatively common, painful condition caused by inflammation of a bursa, a fluid-filled sac that is present in joints between bone and soft tissue.
 When these sacs become inflamed they cause pain, inflammation and reduced mobility.

 Have you been told that drugs, steroid injections or surgery are your only options to treat your bursitis?
-LifePlus Stem Cell therapies provide a non-surgical alternative that uses your own cells to repair damage.
+If there is a medical need established LifePlus maybe able to provide a non-surgical alternative using stem cells.

 Bursitis is inflammation, swelling or irritation of a bursa sac.
 Bursa are fluid-filled sacs that cushion the bones, tendons and muscles near joints.
 Symptoms of bursitis include joint pain, redness and swelling.
 The most common causes of bursitis are repetitive movements and positions that put pressure on the bursae around a joint.
 Examples include lifting something repeatedly, kneeling, injury or arthritis and infections.